2013

 Biography

 Eric Rosenthal is Founder and Executive Director of Disability Rights International, a Washington, D.C. based non-profit working globally to end the segregation and abuse of children and adults with disabilities.
 An attorney, law professor, and a humanitarian, Rosenthal founded DRI in 1993 to bring world attention to often brutal conditions and inhumane treatment of people with disabilities in custodial facilities.
-Rosenthal has conducted human rights investigations in more than 30 countries and authored human rights reports on conditions of people with disabilities in 16 countries.
+Rosenthal has trained activists and conducted human rights investigations in more than 36 countries and authored human rights reports on conditions of people with disabilities in 16 countries.

 DRI has brought path-breaking cases before the Inter-American Commission on Human Rights, including the first successful petitions for urgent “precautionary measures ” — to protect the lives of children and adults in the orphanages and psychiatric facilities of Paraguay and Guatemala.
 DRI cases from Guatemala and Mexico are the first of their kind to protect the right to community integration for people with disabilities under international law.
 DRI’s Casa Esperanza case in Mexico seeks an end to exploitation, trafficking, and forced sterilization of women with intellectual disabilities.

 Rosenthal has served as a consultant to the US National Council on Disabilities (NCD), the World Health Organization (WHO), the United Nations International Children’s Emergency Fund (UNICEF), the UN Special Rapporteur Against Torture.
 He has served as an advisor and mentor in the Public Interest Law Scholar’s program of the Georgetown University Law Center where he has been an adjunct professor of law in public interest advocacy.
-He now teaches international human rights practitioners through the Academy for Human Rights and Humanitarian Law at American University’s Washington College of Law.
+He received an honorary doctor of laws from Georgetown and was appointed to the Father Robert Drinan Chair in International Human Rights Law.

-As the son of a career diplomat, Rosenthal was raised in Washington, D.C., Tunisia, Cote d’Ivoire, and Niger.
-He earned a B.A. in Politics, Economics, Rhetoric and Law (PERL) in 1985 and a law degree from Georgetown University in 1992.
-He was conferred an honorary doctor of law by Georgetown University in 2013.
+Rosenthal earned a B.A. in Politics, Economics, Rhetoric and Law (PERL) in 1985 and a law degree from Georgetown University in 1992.

 His interest in the rights of the disabled was influenced by his grandmother, an émigré from Eastern Europe, who was diagnosed with manic depression.
 This personal connection, combined with work in the human rights and legal communities around the world, led him to recognize the void in basic protections for people with disabilities.